 People from Japan and the partner country meet to enjoy the United Rice Balls together.

 How will it taste?
 What feelings will people from two countries share while tasting it?

 We want to answer these questions.
 We will share variations of United Rice Balls, with drinks and a talk about rices, while our DJ plays a mix of music from both countries.

-The first United Rice Ball will mix Japanese and Spanish rices.
-We will prepare 3 recipes: a simple one, a very Spanish one, and… we’ll let you discover the third one.
+The first United Rice Ball was a mix of Japanese and Spanish rice.
+We prepared four recipes: a simple one, a very Spanish one, etc. About 150 people from 6 countries, including Japan and Spain, participated.